Become an expert at cooking a Perfect Pan-Seared Steak at home! (It’s easy!)

 - Steak Bomb Sandwich

 Note: In our photo, you may have noticed that we show some roasted potatoes in the pan.
 We roasted potato wedges in the oven with oil and seasonings until tender and then added them to the pan during the last two minutes of cooking.
 They absorb some of the melted butter and steak drippings and really complements the flavor of the steak!
 This step is optional and is not fully outlined in the recipe.

-- 1 bone-in or boneless rib eye steak or sirloin steak at least 1 ½ pounds, cut to at least 1 ½ inches thick
+- 1 bone-in or boneless rib eye steak or sirloin steak at least 1 – 1 ½ pounds, cut to 1 ½ inches or thinner.
+(Any thicker will require some time in the oven)

 - 1/2 teaspoon freshly ground black pepper